Arhitector/base/README.md

 - npm package manager
 - bower (if you need download packeges from bower)
 - if you want use SASS need install ruby
+- all additional library(jquery, canJs, sliders, etc.) should put into src/library/{LIBRARY_NAME}

 #General
 - Begin to work - "npm install" (install nesesary packeges) then "gulp" or "npm start" to start project